MIG Welding Sheet Metal

 Holding The Panels In Place

-After cleaning the bare metal, clamp the panel securely in place.
+After cleaning the bare metal (brake parts cleaner works well), clamp the panel securely in place.
 There's several ways to do this.
 Vise-Grips or specialty welding clamps can be used to hold it in position.

 The ones in the picture below are butt welding clamps.